 or no sexual desire: Low or no sexual desire must be distinguished from inability

 to perform the sexual act.
-In this condition the person does not think about sex and does not initiate sexual activity.
+In this condition, the person does not think about sex and does not initiate sexual activity.
 Psychological

-mal-adaptations, stress, depression, worries, and monotony can cause loss of desire in sex.
+mal adaptation, stress, depression, worries, and monotony can cause loss of desire in sex.
 A study has shown low testosterone

 levels in men with low sexual desire.
 It is offensive to marry in the absence of sexual desire because that will inflict suffering on the spouse.
 There are medical remedies to lack of sexual drive.